applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/merging-algorithms.md

 You might need to develop an algorithm that does not simply iterate through its input(s), but organize it into groups to be merged.
-ACAQ5 comes with [ACAQMergingAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQMergingAlgorithm.html) that uses the annotation attached during processing to find data rows that belong to the same data set.
-The implementation creates [ACAQMultiDataInterface](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQMultiDataInterface.html) instances that represent multiple data rows merged into one group.
+JIPipe comes with [ACAQMergingAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQMergingAlgorithm.html) that uses the annotation attached during processing to find data rows that belong to the same data set.
+The implementation creates [ACAQMultiDataInterface](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQMultiDataInterface.html) instances that represent multiple data rows merged into one group.

 {{% notice warning %}}
 Please access data via the data interface.
 {{% /notice %}}

-The only difference to [ACAQAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQAlgorithm.html) is that you need to override a different function called `runIteration`.
+The only difference to [ACAQAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQAlgorithm.html) is that you need to override a different function called `runIteration`.

 ```java
 // Annotates documentation to the algorithm